An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Exciton-phonon coupling and exciton-polarons}

-The \gls{exph} connects optical excitations to the lattice degrees of freedom.
+\gls{exph} connects optical excitations to the lattice degrees of freedom.
 In some crystals and molecules, the creation of an exciton induces a charge-density redistribution, which can in turn drive a local lattice distortion.
-This lattice distortion feeds back to the excitons by renormalizing the excitonic wavefunction.
-The composite \gls{qp} formed by an exciton dressed by its accompanying lattice distortion is commonly referred to as an exciton--polaron, and it is also known as a \acrshort{ste}.
+This lattice distortion feeds back to the exciton by renormalizing the excitonic wavefunction.
+The composite \gls{qp} formed by an exciton dressed by its accompanying lattice distortion is commonly referred to as an exciton-polaron, and it is also known as a \acrshort{ste}.

 \Glspl{ste} can be obtained by solving a system of coupled equations that describe the interaction between the \gls{ste} wavefunction and the lattice distortion.
 The theoretical framework and computational workflow shown in~\cref{fig:workflow_exciton_polaron} follow Ref. \cite{yang2022novalApproach}.
 Similar equations were independently formulated later and applied by other groups \cite{BaiPRLAbInitioSTE,Dai2024ExcitonicPolarons,Dai2024Theory_of_excitonic_polarons}.
 In this approach, the \gls{exph} interaction matrix \cite{ChenPRL2020}, which is essentially the excited-state force along phonon coordinates, is constructed by combining \gls{dfpt} with the momentum-dependent \gls{bse}.
-The local lattice distortion is expanded by phonon normal modes, and the \gls{ste} wavefunction is represented using momentum-dependent exciton wavefunctions.
-Notably, this formulation avoids explicit supercell modeling of \glspl{ste}, enabling the entire computational procedure to be carried out within the primitive cell.
+The local lattice distortion is expanded into phonon normal modes, and the \gls{ste} wavefunction is represented using momentum-dependent exciton wavefunctions.
+Notably, this formulation explicitly avoids modeling of \glspl{ste} by supercells, \ie enabling the entire computational procedure to be carried out within the primitive cell.

-We take the CO molecule as a representative example to illustrate how the \gls{exph} framework can be used to predict structural relaxation in the excited state. \cref{fig:CO} shows a pronounced geometry relaxation upon photoexcitation: the C–O bond length increases from 1.13~\AA\ in the ground state to 1.22~\AA\ in the $1^{1}\Pi$ excited state.
+We take the CO molecule as a representative example to illustrate how the \gls{exph} framework can be used to predict structural relaxation in the excited state.
+The C–O bond length increases from its ground-state value of 1.13~\AA\ to 1.22~\AA\ in the $1^{1}\Pi$ excited state.
 Although CO exhibits only a single vibrational mode, our approach circumvents the conventional multi-step geometry optimization required by the excited-state force method, directly providing the relaxed excited-state structure.